 The reason behind your need to extend the visa must have occurred after your entry into Sweden.
 You need to apply to extend your visa before it expires.
 Submit your application for an extension well in advance so that the Migration Agency has enough time to process your application before your current visa expires.

-An application to extend a visa due to force majeure circumstances or humanitarian reasons is free of charge.
-But an application to extend a visa due to strong personal reasons is EUR 30.
+An application to extend a visa because of force majeure or humanitarian reasons is free of charge.

 How to apply for a visa extension